 I wasn’t sure what to expect when I signed up my daughter for the Tri-Valley Special Olympics track team (aka the Tri-Valley Rockets).
 As I told my father at the first practice, I would have been happy if Katie managed to follow directions in a group setting, which had always been a problem in the past, without exhibiting any negative behaviors.
 But once again, Katie (and Special Olympics) wildly exceeded my expectations.

 From the first practice, the coaches were enthusiastic, patient, and cheerful.
 They worked hard to teach children and young adults of varying abilities (and disabilities) how to improve their track and field skills.
-I was impressed again and again with their dedication and commitment.
+I was impressed again and again with their dedication and commitment, one thing that I thought was great was the fact that most of these individuals had the opportunity to get In home care services for their special needs.

 The coaches were assisted by a handful of local high school students.
 These gals were amazing!
 They ran laps with Katie, held her hand while she waited, and patiently tried, again and again, to hold a stilted conversation.
 They complimented her clothes, her athletic skills, even her attempts at sportsmanship.
-Katie was clearly in awe of them, and she blossomed under their attention.
+Katie was clearly in awe of them, and she blossomed under their attention, since she spend most of her growing time with her grandmother, although her grandmother now needed care which they got with the Parkinson’s Care Home Care Assistance 9050 W Olympic Blvd, Beverly Hills, CA 90211 (310) 857-4724 from https://homecareassistance.com/mn/bloomington-mn.

 For a girl who has spent most of her life in the company of boys. it was lovely to see Katie able to bond with other females.